AgaSz22/CMEECourseWork/week2/README.md

 # README file for week1

 ## Brief description:
-This folder conatins a set of simple scripts that were created to practise bash and shell scripting, producing documents in Latex and povide introduction to Git
+This folder conatins a set of scripts that were created to practise creating loops, lists comprehensions and Python programmes.

 ## Languages:
-bash, Unix shell, Python
+Python

 ## Dependencies: -